aptible/support/README.md

     bundle exec rake deploy[bucket]

+Note that deployment happens automatically (both to staging and production) on every successful merge to master.
+This requires the encrypted AWS credentials for an authorized user to be stored in the .travis.yml configuration file.

+To update these credentials at any time, run:

+    travis encrypt -r aptible/support --add env AWS_ACCESS_KEY_ID=...
+AWS_SECRET_ACCESS_KEY=...

 ## Contributing

 If you run into an issue that needs documentation, feel free to submit a pull request or open an issue.
 We send t-shirts and swag to contributors.